Lewis Collins (footballer)

-Lewis Rhys Collins (born 9 May 2001) is a Welsh professional footballer who plays as a forward for Torquay United on loan from League Two side Newport County.
+Lewis Rhys Collins (born 9 May 2001) is a Welsh former professional footballer who played as a forward.

 Playing career

 Collins came through the Newport County youth team to make his first team debut on 7 November 2017, in a 2–1 defeat to Cheltenham Town in an EFL Trophy group stage match at Rodney Parade.

 He signed a two-year professional contract with Newport in May 2019.

 On 24 August 2019, Collins made his Football League debut for Newport in a 1–0 win against Crewe Alexandra as a second-half substitute.
 On 4 September 2019, he scored his first goal for Newport in the 5–4 defeat to West Ham United Under-21s in the EFL Trophy Southern Group E. Collins played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1-0 after a 107th minute penalty.
-On 11 June 2021 Collins signed a two year contract extension with Newport County.
+On 11 June 2021 Collins signed a two-year contract extension with Newport County.

 On 31 January 2023 Collins joined Torquay United on loan for the remainder of the 2022-23 season.